SWelland1/Silver-Camper/Testing.md

 ## Solved Bugs

-Diagnostic Lighthouse brought up a number of fixes that were needed on the Gallery Page
+Diagnostic Lighthouse brought up a number of fixes that were needed on the Gallery Page.
+Some of these I was able to fix other I could not as I do not have the experience or knowledge to fix them.

 ![lighthouse diagnostic fixes](/css/images/ReadMe%20and%20Testing/lighthouse%20fixes.png)

-## Testing User Stories
+# Testing User Stories

-# First Time Users
+## First Time Users

 * Navigate the site easily